supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

-# Lab-01: Explore Microsoft Defender XDR
+# Module 1 - Lab 1 - Explore Microsoft Defender XDR

 ## Lab scenario
  You are a Security Operations Analyst working at a company that is implementing Microsoft Defender XDR.
 You start by assigning preset security policies in EOP and Microsoft Defender XDR for Office 365.